ChristoPedro/oicagentKubernetes/README.md

 2. Replace {oic_url} and {agent_group} on the ConfigMap to your OIC URL and your Agent Group Identifier
 3. Replace {oic_user} and {oic_password} on the Secret to your OIC credentials
 4. [Optional] - Rebuild the docker image and push it to your private repository.
 After this, you can change the image on the Deploy.

+### If you need to use a proxy

+You can use the Kubernetes [manifest with proxy](/oic-agent-deploy-with-proxy.yaml).
+This manifest has a ConfigMap and a Secret to allow you to pass your proxy configuration. you just need to replace the variables on this objects.

+On the same manifest there is already a new Deployment injecting the proxy variables into the pod.